Tennis elbow surgery - discharge

 Lateral epicondylitis surgery - discharge; Lateral tendinosis surgery - discharge; Lateral tennis elbow surgery - discharge

 You have had surgery to repair a tendon in your elbow.
-The surgeon made a cut (incision) over the tendon, then scraped away (excise) the unhealthy part of your tendon, leaving the healthy part alone.
+The surgeon made a cut (incision) over the tendon, then scraped away (excise) the unhealthy part of your tendon and repaired it.

 What to Expect

-Taking ibuprofen (Advil, Motrin) or other similar drugs may help.
+Taking ibuprofen (Advil, Motrin) or other similar medicines may help.
 Ask your doctor about using them.